Title course: LCA Practice and Reporting

 Perform a methodologically consistent and proper LCA study

 Create and develop a proper LCA model in CMLCA

 Present and analyze results, identify problems and propose solutions

 Report an LCA study and its findings transparently and comprehensively

 Identify, justify and report LCA's key methodological assumptions and choices

 Critically evaluate and discuss the possibilities and constraints of their LCA study

-The course starts with two intensive theory weeks (half days).
+The course starts with an intensive theory week (5 days; 9 to 5).
 After this week students will perform their own LCA study.
 A minimum of 80% attendance is required for the theory week.

-While performing their LCA research, students will have access to an online Q&A-forum through which they can discuss possible bottlenecks and exchange tips.
+While performing their LCA research students will have access to a forum through which they can discuss possible bottlenecks and exchange tips.
 The instructors will closely monitor the discussions and join when appropriate.
-In addition, weekly F2F Q&A sessions are organized.

 MS Teams will be used for communications and distributing study material.